 The pride of Leuven is the impressive Gothic Town Hall, with its ornamental towers and 236 statues, making it one of the most famous town halls in the world.
 The Great Beguinage is a UNESCO world heritage site and an oasis of peace, where the ambience of bygone times shimmers among the cobblestone streets and picturesque houses.
 These are now inhabited by professors and students.
 Peace and quiet also permeate Belgium’s oldest Botanical Garden.
 You will find many historic university-colleges and other buildings, like the former Cloth Hall and the Anatomical Amphitheatre, spread out around the city.
 The new University Library and carillon tower rose again after WWI.
 There are over 1.5 million volumes stored behind the impressive Reading Room.
 There are also many monumental churches and no less than four abbeys: Park Abbey, Keizersberg Abbey, Saint Gertrude’s Abbey, and Vlierbeek Abbey.

 In addition to historic buildings, you will find many pieces of modern architecture in Leuven, including the M-Museum Leuven (Stéphane Beel), the Arenberg campus library (Rafael Moneo), and the CERA banking building (Robbrecht & Daem).
-The old Vaartkom industrial zone is undergoing a complete metamorphosis.
+The old Vaartkom industrial zone near the canal and harbour is undergoing a complete metamorphosis.
 Renovated factory buildings have been converted into shops, restaurants, contemporary apartments, and office spaces.

 For art lovers